thaabomb/autocross-notes/README.md

 The primary objective here is to become a faster autocross driver.
 I’m hoping these notes will help.

 # Notes from 2025-12-20 event
-You can slalom more aggresively than you think you can.
+You can slalom more aggresively than you realize.

 # Notes from watching Evolution-Autocrosser on YouTube
 You must backside the slalom cones.